MyrTheMoth/Multiple-List-Permutator/README.md

-# Herb Sauce Permutator
+# Multiple List Permutator
-A script that permutates all possible combinations of a set of ingredients, given a bunch of flavor profiles and ingredients corresponding to each flavor to choose from.
+A script that permutates all possible combinations of a set of items in several lists.

-It also makes sure that mandatory flavors are always chosen, and permutates profiles of flavors to skip.
+It also makes sure that mandatory lists are always chosen, and permutates combinations of lists to skip.

 ---------

 ## Usage

-Just run `permutator.py` with `settings.yaml` in the same folder and it will print a `list.csv` file with all possible permutations (shuffled, so you don't get tired of trying the same sauce bases in a streak).
+Just run `permutator.py` with `settings.yaml` in the same folder and it will print a `list.csv` file with all possible permutations (shuffled by default).

 ---------